-- 14.1 If a Rector or Assistant minister is unable to perform his or her duties due to sickness or accident, the parish must continue to pay the agreed stipend and allowances until the rector or assistant minister recovers or a course of action can be mutually agreed upon (eg, early retirement).
-In the case of prolonged illness financial assistance may be available to the parish through the Sickness and Accident Fund (refer section 16). - 14.2 Lay ministers and other staff are employees under the NES in the Fair Work Act 2009 and accordingly are entitled to - 10 days paid sick and carer's leave per year (pro-rata, cumulative) - 2 days unpaid carer's leave (on each occasion when needed, once the paid carer's leave is exhausted) - 2 days paid compassionate leave (on each occasion when needed) - 5 days unpaid 'family and domestic violence' leave each year (since December 2018)

-Although the parish council may determine a greater amount than that granted by this standard.
+- 14.1.
+If a Rector or Assistant minister is unable to perform his or her duties due to sickness or accident, or because they are experiencing domestic abuse or dealing with the impact of experiencing domestic abuse, the parish must continue to pay the agreed stipend and allowances until the rector or assistant minister recovers or a course of action can be mutually agreed upon (e.g., early retirement).
+In the case of prolonged illness (including that arising from domestic abuse) financial assistance may be available to the parish through the Sickness and Accident Fund (refer section 16). - 14.2.
+Lay ministers and other staff are employees under the NES in the Fair Work Act 2009 and accordingly are entitled to - 10 days paid sick and carer's leave per year (pro-rata, cumulative) - 2 days unpaid carer's leave (on each occasion when needed, once the paid carer's leave is exhausted) - 2 days paid compassionate leave (on each occasion when needed) - 10 days paid 'family and domestic violence' leave each year (not pro-rated, not cumulative) although the parish council may determine a greater amount than that granted by this standard.